Peter Bruntnell: Biography

-In 2013, Loose Music released Bruntnell's Retrospective album, featuring music from all of his albums to date.
+In 2013, Loose released Bruntnell's Retrospective album, featuring music from all of his albums to date.
 The album was preceded by a single and accompanying video of a re-recording of the song "Played Out", featuring Rumer.
+The Line of Best Fit shared the song, stating that it “showcases just one of the many reasons why Bruntnell is still – after twenty years – one of Britain’s finest songwriters.”